nelpy/nelpy/README.rst

     git clone https://github.com/eackermann/nelpy.git
     cd nelpy
-    python setup.py install [develop]
+    python setup.py [install, develop]

-where the `develop` argument is optional if you want to modify the code.
+where the `develop` argument should be used if you want to modify the code.

 Where
 =====